 Medigap policies help pay for out-of-pocket expenses, such as deductibles, coinsurance and copayments.
 In some instances, they may also pay for services that are not covered by original Medicare.
 MedSup policies are standardized under federal law, as well as under Ohio state law.

 Medigap plans vary in terms of cost and coverage.
-Based on what they offer, they may be listed as one of 10 Medigap plans include plans A, B, C, D, F, G, K, L, M, and N.
+Based on what they offer, they may be listed as one of 10 Medigap plans.

 In Ohio, a specific type of Medigap plan known as Medicare Select is an available option in all counties.
 Medicare Select plans require that you use specific hospitals and sometimes, specific doctors.
 If you buy a Medicare Select plan and find that it does not fit your needs, you may change it to another MedSup plan within 12 months after purchase.